 Your Brushes panel should now look something like this:

-Draw a few pencils strokes as you did in Step 13 above, but this time, make them vertical.
+Draw a few pencil strokes as you did above, but this time, make them vertical.

 Take the Blob Brush Tool (Shift-B) and connect the pencil strokes at the bottom.
 The result is one shape, as in the image below: